Sparky-OS/sparky-ntp-server/README.md

 # Sparky NTP Server

 This package provides its own NTP configuration for Sparky Server.
-It synchronizes the system clock with the official Brazilian time servers maintained by the government (ntp.br).
+During installation the script attempts to detect your system's timezone and configures a suitable set of public NTP servers.
+For Brazilian timezones the official government servers (ntp.br) are used, otherwise the appropriate pool.ntp.org hosts are configured.

-The provided `etc/sparky-ntp.conf` is copied to `/etc/sparky-ntp.conf` by the installation script.
-You can further customize this file to add additional peers or adjust restrictions as needed.
+The provided `etc/sparky-ntp.conf` is used as a template and written to `/etc/sparky-ntp.conf` during installation.
+If the automatically chosen servers are not ideal, simply edit this file afterwards to point to the servers of your choice.

 Copyright (C) 2019-2020 Daniel Campos Ramos & Paweł Pijanowski